ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

  Combined with the low clock rate on the arm6 and the baggage still present in my ffretv builds, its a low performer still.
- I may have to cut RPi0/1 support completely and require a 4-core as the minimum, I dont feel too bad about doing it either since the "Raspberry Pi 3 Model A+" is a serious replacement, though it comes in at least a 2-3x larger size package.
+ I may have to cut RPi0/1 support completely and require a 4-core as the minimum, I dont feel too bad about doing it either since the "Raspberry Pi 3 Model A+" is a serious replacement, though it comes in at least a 2-3x larger size package, but it brings  a lot more performance for that.
 ```